-The Association funded 120 direct claims, totaling approximately \$301,883 during 2017.
-These claims, from three different insolvent companies, were processed by third-party administrators under service agreements.
+The Association funded 59 direct claims, totaling approximately \$108,943 during 2018.
+These claims, from three different insolvent companies, were processed and paid by third-party administrators under service agreements with funding from the Association.

 The charts below reflect the number of direct claims payments for each of the last five years and the division of the Association's funding between direct claims payments and assumption reinsurance transactions.